SanioLuke/Mobify-Product-List-App/README.md

 ```

 ### Retrofit Interface
-Now, to add query to the established retrofit connection, I have made a custom retrofit based interfaces, so that using these interfaces the API calling can be handling with repective body and queries
+Now, to add query to the established retrofit connection, I have made a custom retrofit based ``interfaces``, so that using these interfaces the API calling can be handling with repective body and queries
 ``` Retrofit Interfaces
     @GET("products")
     Call<ResponseModel> getAllProducts();